njchakathon2020/weather-sys-api/README.md

 Optional

-Country code: Enter the country code as query parameters like us, uk…. e.t.c.
+Country code: Enter the country code as query parameters like us, uk…. e.t.c. after city Name like: London, GB

 Units: The weather data can be retrieve in units as metric, imperial and standard as default.